 Most of the research in this area is either phenomenological, a description of intuition by referring to those who use intuition or, from a psychological perspective.
 Psychologists argue that cognition occurs automatically outside of consciousness awareness, as does intuition.
+However, very little if any research has provided evidence of intuition-in-action, ie: how do we know that what entrepreneurs are responding to is intuition?

 This research aims to provide a better understanding of, what constitutes intuitive decision-making, and secondly based on the findings to determine if entrepreneurs have a greater propensity for intuitive decision-making?